mikependon/RepoDB.NET/pages/features/implicitmapping.md

 var property = IdentityMapper.Get<Customer>();
 ```

+{: .important }
-> We highly recommend to use the [IdentityCache](/cacher/identitycache) class when retrieving the identity property.
+> We recommend to use the [IdentityCache](/cacher/identitycache) class when retrieving the identity property.
 This is to maximize the reusability and performance.

 ```csharp
 var property = IdentityCache.Get<Customer>();